Take Your Best Shot

 LEAGUE | Rookie Basketball

 Rookie Basketball is a co-ed league that will help young children continue to enhance their basic basketball skills.
 Players continue to learn social skills, character, and self-esteem while developing their game.
 Each child will learn and improve in dribbling, shooting, passing, defensive skills, teamwork, sportsmanship through drills, activities, and scrimmages, and have FUN playing basketball.
 Coaches teach the Core Values of Caring, Honesty, Respect, and Responsibility.

-12-week season - December 7, 14, January 11 - February 29.
-Teams practice for 1 hour on Saturdays and players will have 7 practices and 5 scrimmages.
+10-week season - January 9 - March 13.
+Teams practice for 1 hour on Saturdays and players will have 6 practices and 4 scrimmages.
 Times will vary.